 As of August 2011 this is only remaining Showa era film where the original Japanese version has not been released in the United States.
 All the other films in the series have been released in both their original Japanese and English versions.

 Godzilla's appearance greatly changed for his 1962 appearance in the first color movie: King Kong vs. Godzilla (1962).
 King Kong vs. Godzilla (1962) was made more as a comedy film than having the "sense of terror" theme in the two previous movies.
 Because of that, Toho decided to make Godzilla less demeaning.
-While some American posters of the previous two black and white Godzilla movies showed Godzilla as green, the Kingoji suit revealed Godzilla's true color: charcoal gray.
+While some American posters (and some Japanese merchandise) of the previous two black and white Godzilla movies showed Godzilla as green, the Kingoji suit revealed Godzilla's true color: charcoal gray.
 The previous two Godzilla suits were painted brown.
-On this suit, Godzilla's ears were taken away, and instead of having four toes on each foot, Godzilla had three.
+On this suit, Godzilla's ears were taken away, and instead of having four toes on each foot, Godzilla had three; a more simplified characteristic for Godzilla, for the remainder of the Showa Godzilla film series.
 The center dorsal fins were enlarged and the two side dorsal fins decreased in size.
 The body of Godzilla was bulkier than the last two suits.
 The head was made longer and a slight frown was added to the side the mouth, a feature that would be seen in some later suits.
 The pupils were enlarged and the eyes sported a yellow-reddish color.
 The new features on Godzilla gave him an alligator-like appearance.

 Special effects director Eiji Tsuburaya deliberately gave King Kong a semi-comical personality, because he did not want Kong to frighten young children, and wanted the general audience to root for Kong over the more frightening Godzilla.